alterway/formations/labs/liascript/labs-docker-fundamentals.md

 **Compose file structure :**

 A Compose file has multiple sections:
 - `version` is mandatory.
 (Typically use "3".)
 - `services` is mandatory.
 Each service corresponds to a container.
 - `networks` is optional and indicates to which networks containers should be connected.
-    (By default, containers will be connected on a private, per-compose-file network.)
+(By default, containers will be connected on a private per-compose-file network.)
 - `volumes` is optional and can define volumes to be used and/or shared by the containers.

 **Compose file versions :**

 - Version 1 is legacy and shouldn't be used.
   (If you see a Compose file without version and services, it's a legacy v1 file.)
 - Version 2 added support for networks and volumes.
 - Version 3 added support for deployment options (scaling, rolling updates, etc).

-Typically use version: "3".
+**Typically use version: "3"**

 **Containers in docker-compose.yml :**

 - Each service in the YAML file must contain either build, or image.
 - build indicates a path containing a Dockerfile.
 - image indicates an image name (local, or on a registry).

 Container parameters

 - command indicates what to run (like CMD in a Dockerfile).

 - ports translates to one (or multiple) -p options to map ports.
   You can specify local ports (i.e. x:y to expose public port x).

 - volumes translates to one (or multiple) -v options.
       You can use relative paths here.

 **Environment variables :**